Thompson-Jason/DigitalGarden/content/03 - Notes from Longwood/CSMC 355 Introduction to Computer and Network Security.md

 Programs are also files

 * Processes typically run with the permissions of the user who launched them (all though not always)

+## Authorization

+Authorization is the process of verifying that an entity has access rights to a particular computing resource

+* Files
+* Access to a computer system
+* Devices
+* Memory
+* VMs/containers
+* Network ports
+  Without Authentication there is no safety
+* Anyone could access anything
+  Without Authorization there is no liveness

+There are two main types of Authorization Systems

+* Discretionary Access Control: permissions on a resource are allowed to change dynamically
+* ==SOMETHING I MISSED IN CLASS==

+## Unix File Permissions

+In Unix each file is owned by a user **AND** a group

+* The owner is often the creator of the file

+## File Permissions

+Info about permissions is stored in the directory listing

+Anyone with raw access to the disk can circumvent these protections

+* by booting to a live disk as "root" and changing them

+For files

+* r: read
+* w: write
+* x: execute
+  For directories
+* r: list
+* w: create or delete files
+* x: access contents

+## Special Permissions Bits

+### SetUid bit

+* When program is run runs as the owner of the file rather than the current user

+### SetGid bit

+* When program is run, runs a group owner rather than current group
+* On directories, makes files owned by directory owner rather than current user

+### Sticky bit

+* For files: used to "lock" a program into memory to force faster loading ==no longer used==

+## Initial Permissions

+### When we create a new file or directory what permissions should it have?

+* Executable programs and directories are executable
+* Nothing else

+### What about read and write permissions?

+* The "umask" determines the defaults.
+It lists the permissions to remove from a file

+## Access Control Lists (ACLs) ==I used this in the industry==

+Allow more fine-grained control over permissions

+* more flexible but much more expensive
+* used in windows
+* available in linux
+* can add new "capabilities" too so not limited to "read", "write" and "execute"